allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

 These two functions return `Http.Request` with the type of data they'll retrieve from the JSON body of their respective responses. `nameRequest` handles the case where Github users don't have entered their full name yet, so the `name` field might be a `null`; as with the JavaScript version, we then default to `"unspecified"`.

-That's good but now we need to execute and chain these two requests, the second one depending on the result of the first one, where we retrieve the `actor.login` value of the event payload.
+That's good but now we need to execute and chain these two requests, the second one depending on the result of the first one, where we retrieve the `actor.login` value of the event object.

 Elm is a pure language, meaning you can't have side effects in your functions (an HTTP request is a huge side effect).
 So your functions must return *something* that represents a given side effect, then another function must handle the result when a response is received.